Media Director Jobs in USA with Visa Sponsorship

 Which visa types are most common for Media Directors?

-H-1B is the most common path, though it requires winning the annual lottery.
+H-1B visa is the most common path, though it requires winning the annual lottery.
 O-1A is a strong alternative for candidates with industry awards, press coverage, or a portfolio of nationally recognized campaigns, it has no lottery and no annual cap.
-Australians may qualify for the E-3, which also has no lottery and allows two-year renewable status.
+Australians may qualify for the E-3 visa, which also has no lottery and allows two-year renewable status.
 The right visa depends on your nationality, experience level, and whether you can document extraordinary achievement.

 Do employers typically cover H-1B petition costs for Media Director hires?